Best-Effort Policies for Robust Markov Decision Processes: Details on Empirical Evaluation

 \subsection{Robust Value Iteration}

-In our experiments, we use two implementations of robust value iteration: one for IMDPs within the probabilistic model checker prism~\cite{DBLP:conf/cav/KwiatkowskaNP11}, and one for $s$-rectangular RMDPs that we implemented ourselves in Python (code provided in the Supplementary Material).
+In our experiments, we use two implementations of robust value iteration: one for IMDPs within the probabilistic model checker PRISM~\cite{DBLP:conf/cav/KwiatkowskaNP11}, and one for $s$-rectangular RMDPs that we implemented ourselves in Python.
 Our own implementation of robust value iteration follows the standard form also described in \cref{sec:preliminaries}.
 That is, given an initial policy $\policy \in \policySpace$ and uncertainty set $P \in \cP$, we iterate between the following steps: \begin{enumerate} \item Given fixed $P$, for every state $s \in S$, update the policy $\policy(s)$ by maximizing the value $V(s)$ in state $s$:

 \item Given fixed $\policy$ and $V$, for every state $s \in S$, update the worst-case transition function:\footnote{Here, we use $P(s,\cdot)$ to denote the transition probabilities in state $s \in S$ for all actions $a \in A$.}